 Figure 2-3.
-Federal Disposal Process
+Traditional Federal Disposal Process

-In 2016, Congress created the Public Buildings Reform Board (PBRB) under P.L.
-114-287, the Federal Assets Sale & Transfer Act of 2016 (FASTA), as an independent federal agency to manage property sales, consolidations, and redevelopment; reduce operating and maintenance costs and reliance on leased space; and maximize utilization of space across the federal government.
+However, in 2016, Congress created the PBRB under P.L.
+114-287 (FASTA), as an independent federal agency to manage property sales, consolidations, and redevelopment; reduce operating and maintenance costs and reliance on leased space; and maximize utilization of space across the federal government.
 The Board's mission has two major elements: (1) identify specific federal real property for disposal and reform, the federal real property practices in order to "obtain the highest and best value for the taxpayer" and (2) "facilitat[e]and expedit[e] the sale or disposal of unneeded federal civilian real properties".
 Recommendations must be approved by the Office of Management and Budget (OMB).
 FASTA then requires the federal agencies holding title to the properties to submit a Report of Excess to GSA within 60 days.
 Once GSA accepts the Report of Excess, GSA has 120 days to initiate the sales process and 1 year to complete the sale, which can be extended an additional year with OMB approval.
 Finally, to ensure flexibility in relocating existing federal employees, FASTA allows a 3-year leaseback after sale.
 Effectively, this process serves to expedite the Federal Disposal Process.
-On October 31, 2019, the PBRB made a recommendation of disposal on 14 federal properties, to include the CHFB (PBRB 2019).
-Pending approvals, disposal of the CHFB may be made pursuant to the FASTA and PBRB recommendations.
+On October 31, 2019, the PBRB made a recommendation of disposal on 12 federal properties, including the CHFB (PBRB 2019), and the recommendation was approved by the OMB on January 26, 2020.
+Disposal of the CHFB is currently planned to be made pursuant to the FASTA and PBRB recommendations.